c9obvi/PyMP4-Downloader/README.md

 # MP4-DL

 ## description:
-this is a quickstart repo using existing libraries to download "most" video URL's
+this is a quickstart script using existing libraries to download "most" video URL's.
+This can be baked into other programs.

 ## Requirements:
 ```bash